1

 Death is a Technical Problem

 Death is a mechanical failure.
-Your body is a machine that breaks down over time.
-Aging is just the accumulation of damage that your self-repair mechanisms can’t keep up with.
+Your body breaks down over time.
+Aging is damage accumulating faster than your self-repair mechanisms can fix it.
 Every disease, every ailment, every slow decline into decrepitude is an engineering problem.
-And engineering problems have engineering solutions.
+Engineering problems have engineering solutions.
+You just keep filing them under “philosophy” instead.

 You Are a Self-Repairing Meat Robot